ikefx/os.eichelbe6/README.txt

 CRITERIA:

 	OSS
+		> OSS accepts 2 argument parameters: ie to execute:

+			$./oss 5 3
+				> the first argument is the maximum number of processes to create/complete before successful OSS termination

+				> the second argument is the maximum number of processes allowed to run simultaneously ** this value cannot be greater than 18 **
+			Default values for these arguments are leveraged if these argv[]s are not provided

 		> When a memory reference is made to a frame byte, set its most significant bit to 1